 Once we could reliably process tens of thousands of events per second in a real-time data pipeline, our next job was to build a time series store to keep query the data effectively.
 Mage, then, is our home grown system that takes all of this live, streaming analytics data and makes it available for instantaneous time series analytics in our dashboards and APIs.
 Mage is not an open source component, but it is a system-level abstraction we’ve built internally atop powerful distributed databases and refined data models.

 In particular, Mage lets us query across our CrawlDB (crawled document store) and our TrackDB (content-grouped time series analytics store) in a unified way, while supporting elastic scalability for real-time data and batch/historical data processing.
 It is also a unified query layer that powers both our Content Analytics dashboard product and our Content API product.

 In my post about log-oriented architecture, I wrote that the core principle that has taken hold about this design pattern is as follows:

 A software application’s database is better thought of as a series of time-ordered immutable facts collected since that system was born, instead of as a current snapshot of all data records as of right now.

 We made this principle core to our new system design.

 Pictured above: Andrew (CTO) and Keith (Backend Lead) discuss Parse.ly’s log-oriented architecture.

+The data is batched for performance reasons and writing them to a distributed data store that provides URL grouping and time ordering (Cassandra).
 This distributed data store is primarily a staging area.
 It contains trailing 7 days of raw event data storage.
 Its primary purpose is to group and order — and then provide a mechanism to easily and continuously index (and re-index) the data in our time series database.